 3. Adjust the snare to the optimal position

 With both feet falling naturally on the pedals at the correct distance away, it is important to have the snare resting at the correct angle and height in between your legs.
 If the snare drum is too high it will cause strain on your shoulders whilst you play, and if the snare drum is too low it will cause hypertension to your wrists.
 Ideally your arm should be a 90-110 degree angle upon the stick striking the centre of the snare drum head.

 4. Sit up straight!

-This sounds basic, but slouching on the drum stool is a very common mistake amongst new drummers!
+This sounds basic, but slouching on the drum stool is a very common drumming mistake amongst new players!
 Sitting up straight with your shoulders back is the correct form to have whilst playing the drums and removes strain on your lower back.
 It is also easy to slip back into bad habits, so remembering to sit up straight is important so it becomes muscle memory.

 5. Relax your arms